BlackByted/GrupoSipref_theme/README.md

 ## Designed to save time
 The backend is fully integrated, meaning you can easily tick all the boxes for a fully-functional admin panel for your custom application.
 You have hundreds of UI components to choose from, which you can easily edit using Sass files and classes.
 In short, everything you need so that your app looks like you want it to look and does what you want it to do.
-## Free demo
-Check out the open-source demo version for a taste of what Material Dashboard PRO Laravel has to offer.
 ## Table of Contents
 * [Prerequisites](#prerequisites)
 * [Installation](#installation)